ckRobinson/multi-column-markdown/README.md

 - ### Available Commands:
     - #### Insert Multi-Column Region
         - Will create a two column region where the cursor is located.
-        - #### Known Issues:
-            - If the preview pane is open the columns will not be rendered properly initially.
-To fix close and reopen the preview window, sometimes this requires changing to a different file and back.

 <br><br>